 Help prevent breakouts by cleansing oily skin with Eskinol Naturals Micellar Water Clear with Natural Lemon Extracts.
 This mattifying formula with 0% alcohol cleans the skin of impurities without drying, while the lemon extracts leave it feeling fresh.
 Double cleanse with Eskinol Naturals Micellar Facial Wash to remove any leftover oil or dirt.

 Hormonal or are common.
 The same research suggests this is because of the increase in sebum production right before a woman gets her period.
 This is when androgen levels are high and estrogen levels are low.
 Similarly, people who naturally have higher androgen levels are more likely to have acne and excess hair growth.
 Taking hormonal birth control pills can help treat acne.
 The estrogen in the pill suppresses ovulation, which in turn suppresses the production of androgen in the ovaries.

 If you’re not into the pill, wash your face with POND’s Clear Solutions Facial Scrub with herbal clay and neem extract.
 This can help prevent breakouts by removing excess oil and bacteria that clog the pores.
 It reduces blackheads and strengthens skin, helping keep acne at bay.

 Hormones Make Skin More Resilient

 Estrogen plays an important role in skin health.
 In fact, a 2017 study in the NLM cites that it is associated with increased collagen production, thickness, hydration, and wound healing.
 It also increases barrier function.
-To add to these, the study found more women reported sensitive skin during their period.
+To add to these, the study found more women reported during their period.
 This is when women experience lower levels of estrogen.
 Further, women reported having sensitive skin after menopause, which is when estrogen levels decrease.

 Hormones Can Cause Melasma